-In October 2021, Renewal SA took occupation of Level 16 of 11 Waymouth Street, Adelaide under a 10 year lease arrangement from the Department for Infrastructure and Transport.
-Renewal SA incurred lease interest and depreciation of \$0.578 million.
-Prior to this, Renewal SA had occupied Level 9 of the Riverside Centre, North Terrace in a holding over arrangement from the Department of Infrastructure and Transport.
-During the financial year, Renewal SA incurred rental expenses of \$0.264 million.
+Renewal SA occupies Level 16 of 11 Waymouth Street, Adelaide under a 10 year lease arrangement from the Department for Infrastructure and Transport.
+Renewal SA paid \$0.616 million to the Department for Infrastructure and Transport.

-During the financial year, Renewal SA charged the Department for Innovation and Skills \$1.034 million for rental of the BioInnovation building located at 40 to 46 West Thebarton Road, Thebarton.
+During the financial year, Renewal SA charged the Department for Industry, Innovation and Science \$0.619 million for rental of space within the Lot Fourteen TechCentral and the Marnirni-Apinthi Buildings.